mantidproject/mantid/docs/source/release/v3.9.0/sans.rst

 |

 - Fix for LARMOR multi-period loading.
-The initial rotation was not correctly applied to all child workspaces.:wq
+The initial rotation was not correctly applied to all child workspaces.

 X uncertainties (delta-Q)